Unthrottled/blog/_posts/2017-04-28-Command-Line-SOAP.md

  - Internet Connection (At least the first time it is run)
  - [Java 8 runtime](http://www.oracle.com/technetwork/java/javase/downloads/index.html)
  - [Gradle 2.3+ ](https://gradle.org/install)

+Once the repository is on your machine, in order to boot up the server do the following.

+1. Open up a command window and make the current working directory the root of the web-service-sample repository
+1. Run the command

+        ./gradlew bootRun

+Now there is a server running on your `localhost:8400` provided you did not have a process running on port 8400 before you started the server.

 Most web services I have interacted with involve me creating a request from the defined schema and sending them to the web service.
 The act of sending a request has almost always been in the from of an HTTP POST request.